You are going to be redirected to the Retirement Fund Benefits secure site. This should only take a moment.

 It may help to draw up your bucket list and separate it into short, medium and long term goals.
 This will play a large part in selecting appropriate savings vehicles to achieve these goals.

 A great way to help save money is to create a budget, and then stick to it.
 Even by just tracking where the money is going, you will be more aware of your spending habits and eliminate unnecessary spending.
+Download the free excel budget template (below) or the 22seven budget app to easily track and manage your money in one place.
 One of the best ways to save money is to never see it.
 Set up direct debits and designate that some of your money goes directly into a savings account.

 Keep a money jar that you can throw all your change into each night is a great way to save money.
 Plus, if you keep a note of how much you spend, you will be able to calculate how much your day-to-day living is costing